 F1 – yes the same Formula 1 circuit where state of the art vehicles race at 300+ Km/h – is launching an official new F1 Fragrance brand using 3D printed bottles.
-Officially inspired by the FORMULA 1 ETIHAD AIRWAYS ABU DHABI GRAND PRIX 2019, the collection was created by Designer Parfums and designed by Ross Lovegrove to convey the excitement, passion, technology and dynamism of Formula 1.
+Inspired by Formula 1, arguably the pinnacle of motorsports, the collection was created by Designer Parfums and designed by Ross Lovegrove to convey the excitement, passion, technology and dynamism of Formula 1.
 The products will go on sale next year.

 That the packaging industry – including perfume bottle prototyping – is a major adopter of 3D printing is well known.
 It is also well known that Formula 1 is a major first adopter of 3D printing for production parts, with dozens of application cases that have now been made public.
 Ross Lovegrove is also a great fan of 3D printing, having proposed a unique 3D printed stool at Milan Design Week in 2018.
 Now all these 3D printing adopters have come together in this fascinating and unique product.